 Boiling some herbs in water and then giving it to your child will ensure that he is able to fight off health problems that occur during the season.
 Add spices such as cinnamon, fenugreek, cumin, peppercorn, ginger, and tulsi.
-You can always add some honey to sweeten the mixture, but if your child is less than one year, do not add honey.
+You can always add some honey to sweeten the mixture, but if your child is less than a year old, do not add honey.
 Also, be aware of how much spice you are using as children should not be given spicy food.

 What Foods Should Children Avoid in Rainy Season?

 Here are some of the foods that children should avoid during the rainy season:

 Fried foods and other foods that require or contain a lot of oil are not very healthy as it slows down the digestive tract.
 During monsoon, it is very important to have a healthy digestive system.
 Fried foods are obviously hard to give up, but it is important if you want to keep your child healthy this season.

 Street vendors might make ice golas and ice lollies using water that is not purified.
 If your child can’t live without ice lollies, you can make some homemade ice lollies for him instead of allowing him to have contaminated lollies.

 Not only can fish turn bad in the humid monsoon weather, but monsoon is also the time when most types of the fish breed.
 This will have an impact on the taste and quality of the fish you get.
 It is better to consume more poultry at this time.